 - In your own bed, while your significant other silently resents you for the blinding light of your reading lamp.

+If you’re a writer, you probably go to a Starbucks, Peet’s, or independent coffee shop that’s 20x better than those corporate shills.
 But here are the top 10 alternatives (in no particular order) to read and write in Chicago, none of which are public transportation, bedrooms, or coffee shops.

 The Pub at Mayne Stage, Rogers Park

 You’ve probably been to Mayne Stage for a concert or two, but the attached pub is a cozy, woody, artsy spot to drink while you read, and hosts some live entertainment of its own.

 Adam Morgan is the founding editor of the Chicago Review of Books and the Southern Review of Books.
 His essays and criticism have appeared in The Paris Review, Los Angeles Times, Chicago Tribune, Chicago magazine, and elsewhere.